Pike/fluent-editors/README.md

 Playground for Fluent Editors
 =============================

-This react-redux app should at some point help us play with different kinds of Fluent editors.
+This react app should at some point help us play with different kinds of Fluent editors.

 Basic structure is that `App` is the top-level component, which holds a